GuziyV/Nlp-library-management/SpeechToText/Readme.md

- - `pip install -r requirements.txt` for installing all dependencies
+ - `pip install -r requirements.txt` to install all dependencies
  - `python main.py` to run the project